I’m publishing this installment of Interesting Stuff in advance of my family’s upcoming holiday in Warrnambool, for which we leave on the weekend.

-- Tying the games theme back to some more serious science, Ed Yong has an interesting post on Tetris as prevention therapy for PTSD.
+- Ed Yong has an interesting post on Tetris as prevention therapy for PTSD.

 - In last month’s edition, I included several links on the theme of brain science.
-If you found that interesting you’ll also want to read this, which follows on from the whole body-swapping thing I mentioned last time.
-(This time it’s faces.)
+If you found that interesting you’ll also want to read this, which follows on from the body-swapping thing I mentioned (this time it’s about faces).

 - Over the Christmas break, I heard an interesting article on the radio about the connection between music and wine.
 Intrigued, I did some research online and found this article, which is worth a read.

 - An article about sneezing (well, partly) on Effect Measure is the first time I’ve heard anything scientific about the Photic Sneeze Reflex (sneezing on exposure to sunlight).
-My mother has this condition, and before now I’ve always assumed it’s because she has vampires in her ancestry.
-(Rationale: vampires turn to dust in sunlight, so a sneeze reflex could well be the result if you water down the genes over enough generations.)
+My mother has this condition, which until now I’ve always taken as evidence she has vampires in her ancestry.

 - I learned some things I hadn’t known before about Roman numbers.